Oktoberfest Mac ‘n Cheese

 - 4 ounces Cabot smokey bacon cheese, shredded

 - 2 cup Oktoberfest beer

 - 2 teaspoons prepared stone ground mustard

 - 1 teaspoon garlic powder

-- Put the beer, all but 1/2 cup of it, into a pot and bring to a boil.
+- Pour 1 1/2 cups of beer into a pot and bring to a boil.

 - Gradually add macaroni and boil approximately 10 minutes or until pasta reaches desired tenderness.
 Drain.

 - Melt butter in a saucepan over medium heat.